HARISHCEXPERT/freetoolhub/README.md

 ## License

-All rights reserved — this repo is public for transparency, not for reuse/redistribution.
+MIT License — free to use, modify, and distribute.
+See [LICENSE](LICENSE) for details.